-GMP 15 Knowledge of: Ability to: regulatory requirements relating to food Transport assess the potential or actual food safety contamination rights associated with food transport vehicles contamination risks associated with food standards and industry codes of practice transport for a given product group or concerning sanitary construction and industry sector design of food transport vehicles · validate temperature and climatic logging • the cold chain code of practice devices the impact of climate (temperature, assess vehicle loading and unloading humidity) on product in transit practices, including holding times risks offered by packaging materials in identify gaps in product transport differing climatic conditions (e.g., chemical arrangements migration) protection by packaging materials in different climatic conditions GMP 16 Knowledge of: Ability to: Storage ·Specifications for the design and •Review specifications for the design and construction of storage facilities necessary construction of storage facilities necessary for for the safe and hygienic storage of food the safe and sanitary storage of food products (raw materials, semi-finished products (raw materials, semi-finished products, work-in-process, reworked products, work-in-process, rework and products and finished products). finished products). ·Appropriate food safety management •The adequacy and effectiveness of the methods for the above storage facilities. management methods of the above storage facilities shall be evaluated.
-GMP 17 Knowledge of: Ability to: Stock Management •product identification and traceability assess the effectiveness, communication, protocols and practices and application of identification and stock control, stock rotation and stock traceability procedures management protocols and practices •review records for raw material, packaging, · definition and calculation of shelf life, work in progress, finished goods, processing including regulatory requirements where aids, and chemicals applicable review storage conditions for raw material, аррисавте packaging, work in progress, finished goods, processing aids, and chemicals • review records that validate shelf life for a given product • identify gaps in stock management and shelf life validation method GMP 18 Knowledge of: Ability to: ·As per GMP 1 and GMP 3, plus the Equipment and Tools As per GMP 1 and GMP 3, plus the following following knowledge requirements: skill requirements: •regulatory requirements relating to food •assess the potential or actual food safety premises and equipment contamination risks associated with the •food safety contamination risks associated design and fabrication of food contact with the design and fabrication of food equipment contact equipment •identify areas of potential product contamination or cross-contamination caused by food contact equipment
+GMP 14 Knowledge of: Ability to: Acceptance of •In addition to FSM 10, FSM 13.1 and FSM •In addition to FSM 10, FSM 13.1 and FSM Purchased items 13.2, knowledge of the following is required 13.2, the following skills are required T di dilabed iteliis •Standard acceptance procedures for a •Evaluate the adequacy and effectiveness of given industry acceptance procedures.
+How to verify purchased products •Evaluate the adequacy and effectiveness of now to verify purchased products verification methods for purchased products. verification metrious for purchased products.
+GMP 15 Knowledge of: Ability to: Transport regulatory requirements relating to food assess the potential or actual food safety transport vehicles contamination risks associated with food standards and industry codes of practice transport for a given product group or concerning sanitary construction and industry sector design of food transport vehicles · validate temperature and climatic logging the cold chain code of practice devices the impact of climate (temperature, assess vehicle loading and unloading humidity) on product in transit practices, including holding times risks offered by packaging materials in • identify gaps in product transport differing climatic conditions (e.g., chemical arrangements migration) protection by packaging materials in different climatic conditions GMP 16 Knowledge of: Ability to: Storage •Specifications for the design and •Review specifications for the design and 3 construction of storage facilities necessary construction of storage facilities necessary for for the safe and hygienic storage of food the safe and sanitary storage of food products (raw materials, semi-finished products (raw materials, semi-finished products, work-in-progress, recycled products, work-in-progress, ,recycled products, reworked products and finished products, reworked products and finished products). products).
+Appropriate food safety management •The adequacy and effectiveness of the methods for the above storage facilities. management methods of the above storage methods for the above storage racingless facilities shall be evaluated.
+GMP 17 Knowledge of: Ability to: Stock Management •product identification and traceability • assess the effectiveness, communication, Stock Harlagement protocols and practices and application of identification and stock control, stock rotation and stock traceability procedures management protocols and practices •review records for raw material, packaging, definition and calculation of shelf life, work in progress, finished goods, processing including regulatory requirements where aids, and chemicals applicable • review storage conditions for raw material, аррисавте packaging, work in progress, finished goods, processing aids, and chemicals • review records that validate shelf life for a given product • identify gaps in stock management and shelf life validation method

-GMP 19 Knowledge of: Ability to: Maintenance As per GMP 1 and GMP 3, plus the following As per GMP 1 and GMP 3, plus the following knowledge requirement: skill requirements: ·effective preventive and corrective •evaluate the application and effectiveness maintenance programs for a given industry of the preventive and corrective sector maintenance program •preventive and corrective maintenance ·identify gaps in the site's preventive and practices and technologies used for corrective maintenance program preventive maintenance programs
+GMP 18 Knowledge of: Ability to: Equipment and Tools ·As per GMP 1 and GMP 3, plus the As per GMP 1 and GMP 3, plus the following following knowledge requirements: skill requirements: ·regulatory requirements relating to food ·assess the potential or actual food safety premises and equipment contamination risks associated with the •food safety contamination risks associated design and fabrication of food contact with the design and fabrication of food equipment contact equipment ·identify areas of potential product contamination or cross-contamination caused by food contact equipment GMP 19 Knowledge of: Ability to: Maintenance As per GMP 1 and GMP 3, plus the following As per GMP 1 and GMP 3, plus the following knowledge requirement: skill requirements: •effective preventive and corrective •evaluate the application and effectiveness maintenance programs for a given industry of the preventive and corrective sector maintenance program •preventive and corrective maintenance ·identify gaps in the site's preventive and practices and technologies used for corrective maintenance program preventive maintenance programs